christiane-villaroel/meditation-website-react-update/README.md

 ## 12/29/22

-- ## Hompage Hardcoded Content Update
+- ## Hompage Hardcoded Content Update:

   - Hard coded content data removed from <Homepage> component.
 Entered into mw.json file and used fetch request to retrieve data.

+- ## Header Component Update:
+  - Copy and pasted header content onto json file.
+Deleting hard coded content from Header.js Component.
+  - Used fetch request to make a GET request for header content data.